Thank you for your interest in Perkins School for the Blind!

-Perkins is a world-renowned school serving students ages 3-22 who are blind, visually impaired and deafblind.
-Since our founding in 1829 we have been preparing children and young adults with the education, confidence and skills they need to reach their full potential.
-Today, Perkins is proud to offer a full continuum of educational services when and where you need us, including day and residential programs at our 38-acre campus in Watertown, just 20 minutes from Boston.
+Perkins serves students ages 3-22 who are blind, visually impaired, or deafblind.
+Since our founding in 1829, we have been preparing children and young adults with the education, confidence and skills they need to reach their full potential.
+Today, Perkins is proud to offer a full continuum of educational services, including day and residential programs at our 38-acre campus in Watertown, just 20 minutes from Boston.

+In addition to our on-campus programs, we also provide independent evaluations and public school services, like Short Courses and College Success.
 If you’d like to learn more about Perkins and how we can help your child, please contact our Admissions team.
-In addition to our on-campus programs, we also provide diagnostic evaluations and public school services.

 Director of Admissions and Enrollment